The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/openers.md

 Your opener dictates where your burst begins, along with where your No Mercy will come up relative to the fight.
 As such, some fights will require earlier (or even Prepull NM) to optimize more or to gain usages of Blasting Zone or Gnashing Fang (P3S).
 However when in doubt you can follow the 1-2-3-NM!
 Opener until you encounter a fight requiring an alternate approach

-As content is released, various openers may be utilised from fight to fight for all manner of reasons.
+As content is released, various openers may be utilized from fight to fight for all manner of reasons.
 Learning only one opener can restrict you if you plan to do all forms of content.

 ### 1-2-3 No Mercy!